Quantifying Gender Bias Towards Politicians in Cross-Lingual Language Models: Method

+Our aim is to quantify the usage of words around the names of politicians as a function of their gender.
+Formally, let $\setg = \{\textit{male}, \textit{female}, \textit{non-binary}\}$ be the set of genders, as discussed in \Cref{sec:data-names}; we denote elements of $\setg$ as $g$.
+Further, let $\setn$ be the set of politicians' names found in our dataset; we denote elements of $\setn$ as $n$.
+With $\word$ we denote a lemmatized word in a language-specific vocabulary $\word \in \setw$.
+Finally, let $\rvG$, $\rvW$ and $\rvN$ be, respectively, gender-, word- and name-valued random variables, which are jointly distributed according to a probability distribution $p(\rvW = \word, \rvG = g, \rvN = n)$.
+We shall write $p(\word, g, n)$, omitting random variables, when clear from the context.
+Assuming we know the true distribution $p$, there is a straightforward metric for how much the word $\word$ is associated with the gender $g$ -- the point-wise mutual information ($\pmi$) between $\word$ and $g$:

-In particular, $\pmi$ measures the difference between the co-occurrence probability of a word and gender versus their joint probability if they were independent.
-As such, if a word appears as often with one gender as does with the others, its $\pmi$ will be zero.
-On the other hand, if a word is more (less) often associated with a gender, its $\pmi$ will be positive (negative).
-For example, we would expect a high value for $\pmi(female, pregnant)$ because their co-occurrence probability is higher than the independent probabilities of \textit{female} and \textit{pregnant}.
-Accordingly, in an ideal un-biased world, we would expect words such as \emph{successful} or \emph{intelligent} to have a $\pmi$ of approximately zero for all genders.
+Much like mutual information (MI), $\pmi$ quantifies the amount of information we can learn about a specific variable from another, but, in contrast to MI, it is restricted to a single gender--word pair.
+In particular, as evinced in \Cref{eq:pmi}, $\pmi$ measures the (log) probability of co-occurrence scaled by the product of the marginal occurrences.
+If a word is more often associated with a particular gender, its $\pmi$ will be positive.
+For example, we would expect a high value for $\pmi$(\textit{female}, \textit{pregnant}) because the joint probability of these two words is higher than the marginal probabilities of \textit{female} and \textit{pregnant} multiplied together.
+Accordingly, in an ideal unbiased world, we would expect words such as \textit{successful} or \textit{intelligent} to have a $\pmi$ of approximately zero with all genders.